SamarpreetSingh/Shared-Bikes-Demand-Prediction/README.md

 - How well those variables describe the bike demands
 - Predict the count of Bikes used.

+Solution:

-So I have removed features like instant and dteday which did not had much relevance while predicting the count of bikes.
+I have removed features like instant and dteday which did not had much relevance while predicting the count of bikes.
 Then I have calculated the correlation values and chi-square values. "holiday" and "workingday" had low correlation values (less than 0.2) and high chi-square values, so they are also dropped from the features.
 Then I have used sklearn library to fit linear regression model to our data which performs really well.